everscale-org/docs/src/arch/00-ever-os.md

 > An operating system (OS) is system software that manages computer hardware, software resources, and provides common services for computer programs.
 > — from Wikipedia

-TON Operating System is an intermediary between a user and a blockchain — a distributed verifiable computing platform.
+Ever Operating System is an intermediary between a user and a blockchain — a distributed verifiable computing platform.

 ## Why we call it Ever OS?